bowman2001/perplexdoc/content/doc/extended/goat/index.md

     parent: extended
     pre: schema
 toc: false
-draft: true
 ---

 GoAT renders ASCII diagrams as SVG and is a Golang implementation of Markdeep’s ASCII renderer.
 {.p-first} <!--more-->

-GoAt is not directly an extension of the Markdown renderer, but a new option for rendering code blocks with Hugo.
+GoAt is not directly an extension of the Markdown renderer, but a special code block format within Hugo.

 [Markdeep](http://casual-effects.com/markdeep/) provides the documentation to create ASCII diagrams for GoAT.
 We need to surround them with a [fenced code block](/doc/basic/code#code-block) and the language identifier `goat` like this:

 {{< demo "And the ASCII gets transformed into a nice SVG-diagram:" >}}
 ```goat
                   _______
 .---------.      /      /    .-----.